Middle Village, Queens: Cemeteries and crematory

 The Lutheran All Faiths Cemetery, at 67-29 Metropolitan Avenue, opened in Middle Village in 1852, due to the 1847 Rural Cemetery Act, which banned new cemeteries in Manhattan.
 The General Slocum Steamboat Fire Mass Memorial, commemorating the 1904 sinking of the PS General Slocum that killed 1,021 people, is at Lutheran All Faiths Cemetery.
-The cemetery is also the burial place of Fred Trump and Mary Anne MacLeod Trump, parents of former U.S. President Donald Trump.
+The cemetery is also the burial place of Fred Trump and Mary Anne MacLeod Trump, parents of U.S. President Donald Trump.

 Near the Lutheran All Faiths Cemetery, on Mount Olivet Crescent, is the Fresh Pond Crematory and Columbarium, which has operated since the late 19th century.
 Baseball player Lou Gehrig, screenwriter Ring Lardner, Sr., businessman J.P.
 Morgan, and Richard Hauptmann—notable for the Lindbergh kidnapping—are among the people cremated there.
 The crematory, the third-oldest in the United States, was erected in 1884 and started cremating people a year later.
 The columbarium was built in 1893 and expanded in 1898; the two-building complex was further enlarged in 1904 and 1910.

 The Pullis Farm Cemetery, a small burial plot in Juniper Valley Park, is a gated mini-cemetery dating back to 1846.
 As many as eight members of the Pullis family are interred in the plot.
 The cemetery became overgrown was weeds and was restored in 1993–6 with a new headstone.
 It is one of the few farm burial grounds still located in New York City.

 Many famous people's graves are located in Middle Village.
 St. John's Cemetery, a cemetery located in Middle Village, holds many famed mobsters, including John Gotti, Lucky Luciano, Joe Gallo, Carlo Gambino, Joseph Profaci, Joe Colombo, Vito Genovese and Carmine Galante.
 Also buried here are fitness guru Charles Atlas, politicians Geraldine Ferraro and Mario Cuomo, slain New York City police officer Rafael Ramos, and photographer Robert Mapplethorpe.